iqbalcodes6602/new_omi_public_course/Courses/omi-public-course/intro/demo-de-objetivo/statements/es.markdown

 hello this is a sample course to deliver a proof of concept for this year's Gsoc 2025 project Public Courses on github.

-I have created a repository which links this course here - https://github.com/iqbalcodes6602/omi_public_course
+I have created a repository which links this course here- https://github.com/iqbalcodes6602/omi_public_course

 You can submit a PR to this repository to update the changes.
 Once the pr is merged the changes would reflect in the course..